BY SCOTT DRURY, PE

 As a Professional Engineer who follows the framework in Florida’s laws and rules, you can feel confident that the services you provide to your clients meet the minimum accepted standards for practicing engineering in Florida, and by doing so, you are safeguarding the life, health, property, and welfare of the public through your work.

-Scott Drury, PE, joined H2Engineering in 2007, and became a senior associate in 2016.
+Scott Drury, PE, of Tallahassee, is a principal owner at H2Engineering, which he joined in 2007.
 He graduated with a Bachelor of Science degree in mechanical engineering from Auburn University in 2002.
 In addition to being a licensed Professional Engineer in both mechanical and fire protection engineering, Mr. Drury is also a commissioning authority, certified firestop inspector, and LEED accredited professional.
-He was appointed to the Florida Board of Professional Engineers in 2018 and is chair of its Mechanical Rules Committee.
+He served on the Florida Board of Professional Engineers from 2018 through 2022, and served as its chair his final year.